Racism in Africa: Uganda

 was introduced in 1969 in order to restrict the role of Indians in economic and professional activities.
 Indians were segregated and discriminated against in all walks of life.
 After Amin came to power, he exploited these divisions to spread propaganda against Indians, stereotyping and scapegoating the Indian minority.
 Indians were stereotyped as "only traders" and so "inbred" to their profession.
 Indians were attacked as "dukawallas" (an occupational term that degenerated into an anti-Indian slur during Amin's time).

-In the 1970s Uganda and other East African nations implemented racist policies that targeted the Asian population of the region.
+In the 1970s Uganda implemented racist policies that targeted the Asian population of the region.
 Uganda under Idi Amin's leadership was particularly virulent in its anti-Asian policies.
 In August 1972, Idi Amin declared what he called an "economic war", a set of policies that included the expropriation of properties owned by Asians and Europeans.
 Uganda's 80,000 Asians were mostly Indians born in the country, whose ancestors had come to Uganda when the country was still a British colony.
 Indians were stereotyped as "greedy" and "conniving", without any racial identity or loyalty but "always cheating, conspiring and plotting" to subvert Uganda.
 Amin used this propaganda to justify a campaign of "de-Indianization", eventually resulting in the expulsion and ethnic cleansing of Uganda's Indian minority.

 India refused to accept the expelled people.
 Most of the expelled Indians settled in Britain.